-Another thing to keep in mind about TN monitors are the viewing angles of 170° horizontally and 160° vertically which will cause the image to degrade in color, brightness, and contrast when you look at the screen at skewed angles.
+Another thing to keep in mind about TN monitors is the viewing angles of 170° horizontally and 160° vertically, which will cause the image to degrade in color, brightness, and contrast when you look at the screen at skewed angles.

 Lastly, 1080p screen resolution provides a decent pixel density on the 23.6″ viewable screen of the Acer KG241QP monitor.
 With roughly 93 pixels per inch, details are sharp and clear!